molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

         - conf_idx (int): Index of the conformation to use for the pharmacophore generation.

         Returns:
-        - Pharm.Pharmacophore: Pharmacophore of the argument molecule.
+        - Pharm.Pharmacophore: Pharmacophore of the argument molecule using coordinates of the specifies conformer.
         """
         if conf_idx < 1:                                    # for a new molecule
             Pharm.prepareForPharmacophoreGeneration(mol)    # first call utility function preparing the molecule for pharmacophore generation